emiliancole/svg-php-sqlite-crud/README.md

 - v006: linetr, pathtr, polygontr, polylinetr tables added.
 They have the transform attribute field for their respective tables.
   - help table added (Help menu link).

+- v007: arc, cubic, quadratic tables addded.
+They are specific extensions for the path tag.
+  - help updated.